Skyglow: Causes

 Research indicates that when viewed from nearby, about half of skyglow arises from direct upward emissions, and half from reflected, though the ratio varies depending on details of lighting fixtures and usage, and distance of the observation point from the light source.
 In most communities, direct upward emission averages about 10–15%.
 Fully shielded lighting (with no light emitted directly upward) decreases skyglow by about half when viewed nearby, but by much greater factors when viewed from a distance.

-Skyglow is significantly amplified by the presence of snow, and within and near urban areas when clouds are present.
-In remote areas, snow brightens the sky, but clouds make the sky darker.

 In remote areas on moonless nights clouds appear dark against the sky.
 In or near developed areas skyglow is strongly enhanced by clouds.